moliver28/research-handbook/content/job-families/sales/customer-success-management.md

 ## Career Ladder

-The next steps in the Customer Success job family is to move to a senior job grade.
+Team members in the Customer Success Engineering job family may progress through the career ladder; in some instances team members may move to other roles in the Sales organization such as Customer Success Manager, Customer Success Architect or Solutions Architect.

 ## Hiring Process